5 Perfume Trends Happening in 2023, Thanks To TikTok

 Not essential oils, these fragrances will be fine fragrances — eau de parfums — with botanical bases like lavender, rose, sage, light woods, and sandalwood.
 They all make great base notes, Johnson explains, the notes which really last on the skin.
 "The wonderful thing about perfumery is that you can take the idea of what a plant really smells like and turn it into this wearable, very beautiful and complex version."

-If you're looking for a new winter fragrance, try Jo Malone's Wood Sage & Sea Salt, which smells like walking on a beach in New England bundled in a scarf.
+If you're looking for a new winter fragrance, try Ralph Lauren's Polo Earth, which is clean and a little more outdoorsy.
+Another option is Jo Malone's Wood Sage & Sea Salt Cologne, which smells like walking on a beach in New England bundled in a scarf, puffer and probably mini Uggs.

 Advertisement